Step 4. Specify Target Server

 At this step of the wizard, do the following:

-- In the Server name field, specify the name of the SQL Server VM and/or SQL Server instance to which you want to restore your database.
+- In the Server name field, specify the name of the Microsoft SQL Server machine or SQL Server instance to which you want to restore your database.

 Use the server_name\instance format.
 You can select a server or instance from the drop-down list or use the Browse button, as described in Browsing for Servers.